rtCamp/Frappe-Manager/docs/guides/ssl.md

 - [ ] You have Cloudflare managing the DNS zone for your domain
 - [ ] You have created a Cloudflare API Token with **Zone → DNS → Edit** permission
 - [ ] DNS credentials are saved with `fm ssl dns-config cloudflare`

+FM validates that the domain's DNS resolves before issuing.
+If you intend to configure DNS later, pass `--skip-dns-check` to `fm ssl add`.

 !!! warning "Always dry-run first"
     Run with `--dry-run` before issuing real certificates.
 The dry-run uses the Let's Encrypt **staging** server — it validates your setup without consuming your [rate limit quota](https://letsencrypt.org/docs/rate-limits/) (50 certificates per registered domain per week, 5 per identical set of names per week).